deepfakes/faceswap/INSTALL.md

 ## Supported operating systems
 - **Windows 10/11**
   Windows 7 and 8 might work for Nvidia.
 Your mileage may vary.
-  DirectML support is only available in Windows 10 onwards.
   Windows has an installer which will set up everything you need.
 See: https://github.com/deepfakes/faceswap/releases
 - **Linux**
   Most Ubuntu/Debian or CentOS based Linux distributions will work.
 There is a Linux install script that will install and set up everything you need.
 See: https://github.com/deepfakes/faceswap/releases